 - Limited handicapped parking is available; call ahead for information.
 All other visitors will need to park in one of the public (pay) garages near the Nauticus complex.
 Tip: If a cruise ship is in port, no handicapped parking will be available.

 - The museum is wheelchair-accessible, as is the main deck of USS Wisconsin.
-There are no elevators on the ship.
+There are two elevators with second and third floor access.

 - The museum has a few wheelchairs available for visitor use on a first-come, first-served basis.
 Assisted listening devices are also available.